aflin/rampart_docs/source/tutorial-citysearch.rst

 Creating the table
 ~~~~~~~~~~~~~~~~~~

-We will create a column for each column of the CSV file.
-In addition we will add
+In our SQL table, we will create a column for each column of the CSV file.
-two more columns.
+In addition we will add two more columns.

 The first will be a Texis ``counter`` type.
 This will be used to create
 a unique identifier for each row (similar to a primary key, but automatically